 - Allow yourself to grieve the parent you never had.

 - Understand that you have been raised to suppress and deny your feelings.
 Now is a good opportunity to slowly open up to those years of repressed feelings.
-You can do this through seeking traditional psychotherapy, or alternative methods such as shamanic healing, hynotherapy, holistic remedies, etc.
+You can do this by seeking traditional psychotherapy, or alternative methods such as shamanic healing, hypnotherapy, holistic remedies, etc.

 - Learn to take care of your own needs through the practice of self-love.